 My advice would be: don’t let fear stop you from taking all the opportunities you can.
 You’re probably more capable than you think you are.

-When I was young, I used to have a toy typewriter that I absolutely loved.
+Being encouraged to explore, experiment and be playful is one of the things I love about studying at Edge Hill.
+When I was young, I used to have a toy typewriter.
 I played with it all the time, writing little stories and scripts for my toys.
-When it broke through overuse, I didn’t think I’d ever use a manual typewriter again, but last year I discovered one in the Creative Writing department, and used it to create some brilliant visual poetry.
-Being encouraged to explore and experiment and be playful is one of the things I love about studying at Edge Hill.
+When it broke through overuse, I didn’t think I’d ever use a manual typewriter again, but I discovered one in the Creative Writing department, and used it to create some brilliant visual poetry.

-The opportunity that I’m most grateful for, though, is the chance to work as a Campus Connector.
-I know what it’s like to feel homesick and lonely when you first get here – you might not speak to another person all day.
-My role is to talk to students in Halls, help them settle in and encourage them to get involved in activities or events on campus.
-Sometimes, just connecting with other people can be the difference between dropping out and staying.
+The opportunity that I’m most grateful for was the chance to work as a Campus Connector.
+I know what it’s like to feel homesick.
+My role was to talk to students in Halls, help them settle in and encourage them to get involved in activities or events on campus.
+Sometimes, just connecting with other people can make a big difference.